LiamGaff/Paw-Patrol-V1/TESTING.md

 **Test #1 (Navbar - Logged in)**

-Action: Click on each nav button to be redirected to your chosen template.
+Action: Click on each nav button to be redirected to your chosen page.

 Before: Nav button clicked on home page(No state change of the button)